gotchoices/MyCHIPs/doc/Protocol.md

 ![use-lift](uml/use-lift.svg)

 Here is the simplified example lift circuit again for reference.
-Remember, each node could represent a single user or a whole segment of users local to a single site.
+Remember, each node could represent a single user or a segment of users local to a particular site.
 We will consider node A as the lift proposer.
 Node B will be considered the destination of the lift.